Plugins¶

 │ └── plugin.py

-├── pyproject.toml # Poetry's module configuration file
+└── pyproject.toml # Python project configuration file

 When publishing plugins to pypi, tmuxp advocates for standardized naming: